hchiam/learning-extra-a11y-stuff/README.md

 - Understandable
   - -> "Read more" link with screenreader-only audible extra "Read more about (...)"
 - Robust
-  - -> research lighthouse compatibility IE checks
+  - -> research lighthouse compatibility IE checks (I don't think so.
+Just use an actual IE browser.
+If you're for some reason really stuck with a Mac, try [IE Tab](https://chrome.google.com/webstore/detail/ie-tab/hehijbfgiekmjfkfjpbkbammjbdenadd?hl=en-US) to simulate IE in Chrome, but requires extra installation and sign-up.)

 Write down: Don't just sketch!
 Sketch _semantic_ blocks!
 At the start!